Open menu with table of contents iOS Development - Swift Fundamentals

 // prints "(1, -1) is on the line x == -y"

-54 Functions & Closures
+55 Functions & Closures - Introduction

 • To declare a function use the keyword func.
 To call a function using the name followed by the parameters in parentheses